davefinster/rcj-deploy/README.md

 helm upgrade --install --namespace kube-system cert-manager stable/cert-manager --set createCustomResource=true
 ```
 - Create a Cert Issuer tied to Lets Encrypt with ```kubectl apply -f cert-issuer.yaml```
-- Provision an nginx based ingress with ```kubectl apply -f ingress-nginx.yaml```
-- Using ```kubectl get --namespace=ingress-nginx services```, obtain the external IP of the load balancer
-- Update the DNS entry you want to use for RCJ to point to this IP address.
-You can check propogation using https://www.whatsmydns.net/
-- Generate the SSL certificate using ```kubectl apply -f cert.yaml```
 - In order to use Google Sheets, we need some credentials for the app to use.
 Visit https://developers.google.com/sheets/api/quickstart/go and use the Enable button.
 Follow the steps and download the credentials.json file.
 - Install the credentials into the cluster ```kubectl create secret generic google-sheets-credential --from-file=credential.json```
 - Deploy the database ```kubectl apply -f cockroach-single.yaml```